teke85/Blog-app-v-2/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to thank Microverse & all my fellow microverse friends.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>